ignu/eberron2025/content/PCs/Cas.md

-A member of [[House Phiarlen]], Cas likes to constantly shift her tattoos and change the color of her eyes and.
+A member of [[House Phiarlen]], Cas likes to constantly shift her tattoos and change the color of her eyes and items she's carrying.